2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

 ###### A tribute to [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/)

 ## The Scenario - Welcome to Coo Coo Computing Challengers!
 You have been contracted by Coo Coo Computing Challengers to take a concept, Click Counter Calamity, from the drawing board to the browser.
 Coo Coo Computing Challengers is a company that spends more time creating alliterative puns than actual writing software and they need our help.
-They want you to create a webpage that keeps track of user clicks, but they have some strange requirements for _'Clicking Companions'_ and _'Collective Culmination Compounders'_.
+They want you to create a webpage that keeps track of user clicks, but they have some strange requirements for _'Clicking Companions'_ and _'Collective Culmination Multipliers'_.
 They have a list of requirements for us, but they are too busy trying to change the words in their company's mission statement to words that start with the letter 'C' exclusively to give us guidance on how to implement these requirements.

 ## The Application Requirements
 - [ ] You must create a website that tracks the amount of times the clicking button has been clicked.